haskoin/haskoin-core/README.md

 # haskoin-wallet

-This package provides functions for generating hierarchical deterministic keys (BIP32).
-It also provides functions for building and signing both simple transactions and multisignature transactions.
-This package also provides a command lines application called hw (haskoin wallet).
+This package provides a command lines application called hw (haskoin wallet).
 It is a lightweight bitcoin wallet featuring BIP32 key management, deterministic signatures (RFC-6979) and first order support for multisignature transactions.
 A library API for hw is also exposed.

 ## Documentation